Geometric Bounds for Persistence: Background

 \begin{defn}[Kuratowski Embedding] For a compact metric space $(\X,\dd_\X)$, the map $\kappa:\X \to L^\infty(\X)$, defined as $x \mapsto \dd_\X(x,\cdot)$, is a distance-preserving embedding, and it is called the \emph{Kuratowski embedding}. \end{defn}

-The second reason is that $L^\infty$ spaces enjoy the \emph{hyperconvexity} property: If several balls pairwise intersect then they share a point in common.
+The second reason is that $L^\infty$ spaces enjoy the \emph{hyperconvexity} property: If several balls have non-empty pairwise intersection then they share a point in common.

-\begin{defn}[Hyperconvex space] A metric space $E$ is called \emph{hyperconvex} if for every family $(x_i,r_i)_{i \in I}$ of $x_i$ in $E$ and $r_i \geq 0$ such that $\dd_E(x_i,x_j) \leq r_i + r_j$ for every $i,j$ in $I$, there exists a point $x\in E$ such that $\dd_E(x_i,x) \leq r_i$ for every $i$ in $I$. \end{defn}
+\begin{defn}[Hyperconvex Space] A metric space $(\mathcal{E},\dd_\mathcal{E})$ is called \emph{hyperconvex} if for every family $(x_i,r_i)_{i \in I}$ of $x_i$ in $\mathcal{E}$ and $r_i \geq 0$ such that $\dd_\mathcal{E}(x_i,x_j) \leq r_i + r_j$ for every $i,j$ in $I$, there exists a point $x\in \mathcal{E}$ such that $\dd_\mathcal{E}(x_i,x) \leq r_i$ for every $i$ in $I$. \end{defn}

-This implies that the \v{C}ech and VR filtrations of a subset of $L^\infty(\X)$ coincide (up to a factor of two in the filtration index).
+The hyperconvexity of $L^\infty(\X)$ implies that the \v{C}ech and VR filtrations of a subset of $L^\infty(\X)$ coincide (up to a factor of two in the filtration index).
 This gives a way to study VR-lifespans of homology of $\X$ by immersing it in $L^\infty(\X)$ and then using the tools applicable for \v{C}ech-lifespans.
-Note that in the context of VR-persistence, this idea has been successfully used, cf.~\Cref{prop:fillrad}.
+Note that this idea has been successfully used in the context of VR-persistence, cf.~\Cref{prop:fillrad}.

-The hyperconvexity implies certain universal properties of $L^\infty$ spaces, and these properties will be implicitly used below in relation to Urysohn width (see \Cref{rmk:fillrad-width}), and tight spans (a.k.a. injective hulls).
-We briefly discuss the latter now (for more information we refer the reader to~\cite{lang2013injective}).
+Hyperconvexity implies certain universal properties of $L^\infty$ spaces, and these properties will be implicitly used below in relation to Urysohn width (see \Cref{rmk:fillrad-width}), and tight spans (a.k.a. injective hulls).
+We briefly discuss the latter now and we refer the reader to Lang's survey~\cite{lang2013injective} for more information.

-\begin{defn}[Injective metric space] A metric space $E$ is called \emph{injective} if for every $1$-Lipschitz map $\phi: \X \to E$ and distance preserving embedding of $\X$ into $\wt{\X}$, there exists a $1$-Lipschitz map $\wt{\phi}: \wt{\X} \to E$ extending $\phi$:
+\begin{defn}[Injective Metric Space] A metric space $\mathcal{E}$ is called \emph{injective} if for every $1$-Lipschitz map $\phi: \X \to \mathcal{E}$ and distance preserving embedding of $\X$ into $\wt{\X}$, there exists a $1$-Lipschitz map $\wt{\phi}: \wt{\X} \to \mathcal{E}$ extending $\phi$:

 \end{defn}

 It turns out that injectivity coincides with hyperconvexity.

 \begin{prop} A metric space is injective if and only if it is hyperconvex. \end{prop}